 (3) Nonfederal share of MA may be coded against the IM allocation at fifty per cent of the total expended amount.
 Nonfederal share of MA includes:

-(d) Pregnancy related services and transportation (PRST) administration as contained in rule 5101:3-4-10 of the Administrative Code;
+(d) Pregnancy related services and transportation (PRST) administration as contained in Chapter 5160-4 of the Administrative Code;

 (f) Mental health and developmental disabilities administration.

-(4) Nonfederal share of SCHIP may be coded against the IM allocation at fifty per cent of the total expended amount.
+(5) Nonfederal share of SCHIP may be coded against the IM allocation based on the ACA's enhanced federal MA percentages.